 No solution, including Bitkey's, covers every possible threat perfectly.
-In the case of Bitkey's Break Glass, we note the following limitations:
+In the case of Bitkey's Emergency Exit Mode, we note the following limitations:

-- Mobile platform operators and handset manufacturers could theoretically interfere with people's ability to conduct the Break Glass process - For example, by blocking applications from using the NFC interface, filtering out NFC data specific to Bitkey, or attempting to prevent people from accessing the Break Glass Interface code whether it takes the form of a sideloaded application as described in this section or other forms in the future.
-But their ability to interfere greatly diminished when the methods used to Break Glass are generic, can be deployed by many entities other than Block, and can be accessed by customers using platforms other than mobile handset hardware if necessary. - Customers must have unlocked Bitkey hardware - If customers lose access to their Bitkey hardware and are not able to install/reinstall the Bitkey app, they cannot access their funds - Relies on the customer's cloud storage
+- Mobile platform operators and handset manufacturers could theoretically interfere with people's ability to conduct the Emergency Exit process - For example, by blocking applications from using the NFC interface, filtering out NFC data specific to Bitkey, or attempting to prevent people from accessing the Emergency Exit Mode Interface code whether it takes the form of a sideloaded application as described in this section or other forms in the future.
+But their ability to interfere greatly diminished when the methods used for Emergency Exit Mode are generic, can be deployed by many entities other than Block, and can be accessed by customers using platforms other than mobile handset hardware if necessary. - Customers must have unlocked Bitkey hardware - If customers lose access to their Bitkey hardware and are not able to install/reinstall the Bitkey app, they cannot access their funds

-- While customers could in theory make digital or physical copies of the BGK, the default behavior is to rely on general cloud storage.
+- Relies on the customer's cloud storage - While customers could in theory make digital or physical copies of the EEK, the default behavior is to rely on general cloud storage.
 These materials could be deleted either accidentally by a customer, or possibly intentionally by a cloud storage operator.
-Customers could make additional copies of these materials, but would need to update their copy any time they lose both their mobile key and their cloud backup (because then the mobile key, which is included in the BGK, will change) - Funds sent to the wallet after using Break Glass can only be recovered using the same Bitkey hardware and Break Glass Kit - This is only an issue if an address associated with the wallet is reused either by the customer or by someone they previously shared the address with - Using the Break Glass feature consists of a potentially confusing, technical process - While some customers who may need to use the Break Glass feature will already be familiar with sideloading an app, others may be doing this for the first time - making this hard to use even with numerous high quality public tutorials about the topic.
-Bitkey's Break Glass approach attempts to limit the use of difficult workarounds to the rare situations they're intended for, rather than subject every customer to complicated processes and additional responsibility up front.
+Customers could make additional copies of these materials, but would need to update their copy any time they lose both their App Key and their cloud backup (because then the App Key, which is included in the EEK, will change) - Funds sent to the wallet after using Emergency Exit Mode can only be recovered using the same Bitkey hardware and Emergency Exit Kit - This is only an issue if an address associated with the wallet is reused either by the customer or by someone they previously shared the address with - Using Emergency Exit Mode consists of a potentially confusing, technical process - While some customers who may need to use Emergency Exit Mode will already be familiar with sideloading an app, others may be doing this for the first time - making this hard to use even with numerous high quality public tutorials about the topic.
+Bitkey's Emergency Exit approach attempts to limit the use of difficult workarounds to the rare situations they're intended for, rather than subject every customer to complicated processes and additional responsibility up front.

-When it helps you How you use it How it works Break Glass When you want to migrate off of Bitkey because you can no longer: Access the Bitkey mobile app on app stores and you don't have the app already on your phone when this happens Trust Block's mobile app, and thus do not want to use it to move funds to another platform Note: you must have your Bitkey hardware in order to use this feature.
-Retrieve a Break Glass Kit file that was automatically stored in your cloud storage during wallet setup.
+When it helps you How you use it How it works Emergency Exit Mode When you want to migrate off of Bitkey because you can no longer: Access the Bitkey mobile app on app stores and you don't have the app already on your phone when this happens Trust Block's mobile app, and thus do not want to use it to move funds to another platform Note: you must have your Bitkey hardware in order to use this feature.
+Retrieve an Emergency Exit Kit file that was automatically stored in your cloud storage during wallet setup.
 Follow the instructions it contains, which will direct you to install ("sideload") a version of the Bitkey mobile application from a source other than the mobile platform app store you're typically using on your phone.
 Use this application along with your Bitkey hardware to generate a transaction that will move your funds to a destination bitcoin address of your choosing.
 This process uses the same transaction signing and cloud backup decryption capabilities provided by the hardware during normal operation.
-The Break Glass Kit contains an encrypted backup of the mobile key, which is decrypted using the hardware so that both customer keys can be used to sign a transaction.
+The Emergency Exit Kit contains an encrypted backup of the App Key, which is decrypted using the hardware so that both customer keys can be used to sign a transaction.